cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 Masterygate For/Nim

-The Physicality Expertise Area represents a character\'s physical strength, endurance and agility.
+The Physicality Expertise Area represents a character\'s physical strength, endurance, and agility.
 It includes skills that increase a character\'s stamina, brute strength, and flexibility, allowing them to perform feats of athleticism, withstand strenuous activities, and manoeuvre through obstacles.
 Characters with Physicality are resilient